 Opening the door to the utility closet was like opening a door into a land of make believe, an installation by Walter Mitty!

 The first person who should take blame for the situation is the architect who designed a closet too small to put a furnace and a water heater into.
-The furnace requires three feet of clear space in front of it for maintenance which could include removing the burners or the fan motor neither of which would be possible in this case without disconnecting and removing the water heater.
+The furnace requires three feet of clear space in front of it for maintenance.
+This is to facilitate removing the burners or the fan motor neither of which would be possible in this case without disconnecting and removing the water heater.

 What looks like a tin hat is in fact the old flu pipe for a gas water heater that was removed along time ago.
 This pipe should have been removed and capped off.